Mufaddalbadani/Semantic-Segmentation-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Output**

 The Image below showcases the predicted mask of road and sky in the image.
+Displays how well the model segments diffrent classes.
 ![Asset 2](https://github.com/Mufaddalbadani/Image-Segmentation-Project/assets/62328487/099c85e1-4ad8-4d60-99a9-ef844a702ef6)

 This image below shocases the